kumahq/kuma/UPGRADE.md

 If such a section does not exist, the upgrade you want to perform does not have any particular instructions.

+## Upgrade to `2.5.x`

+#### More strict validation rules for resource names

+In order to be compatible with Kubernetes naming policy we updated the validation rules.
+Old rule:

+> Valid characters are numbers, lowercase latin letters and '-', '_' symbols.

+New rule:

+> A lowercase RFC 1123 subdomain must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character

+New rule is applied for CREATE operations.
+The old rule is still applied for UPDATE, but this is going to change in Kuma 2.7.x or later.

 ## Upgrade to `2.4.x`

 ### Configuration change